-Our DDPM inpainting model required approximately 50 hours of training using a single Nvidia A6000 GPU, which aligns with expectations for models of similar scale and architecture.
-However, the inference pipeline is heavily constrained by memory rather than computation, as demonstrated by its near-linear scaling -- the inpainting of 1024 and 8192 images took roughly the same amount of time when sufficient GPU memory was available.
+Our DDPM inpainting model required approximately 50 hours of training using a single Nvidia A6000 GPU, which aligns with expectations for models of a similar scale and architecture.
+However, the inference pipeline is heavily constrained by memory rather than computation, as is demonstrated by its near-linear scaling -- the inpainting of 1024 and 8192 images took roughly the same amount of time when sufficient GPU memory was available.
 This memory constraint is due to the need to store and iteratively manipulate large intermediate tensors during inference.
-Whilst training, although more computationally expensive, has a more structured process where gradients are computed and accumulated in a predictable manner.
+Training, although more computationally expensive, has a more structured process whereby gradients are computed and accumulated in a predictable manner.

-With an expanded compute resource (4$\times$ Nvidia H100 GPUs), we are able to inpaint just over 2.5 million images per day.
+With expanded computational resources (4$\times$ Nvidia H100 GPUs), we can inpaint just over 2.5 million images per day.
 As we have shown in \cref{sec:Training,sec:scheduler}, our model architecture and hyperparameters remain largely unmodified from their standard configurations.
-Optimisations tailored explicitly for astronomical-based data, especially in regards to the noise scheduler, will significantly reduce the number of iterations and inference time required to process each image.
+Optimisations tailored explicitly for astronomical-based data, especially in regards to the noise scheduler discussed in \cref{sec:Astro_noise_vs_diffusion}, will significantly reduce the number of iterations and inference time required to process each image.
 For example, \cref{fig:diffusion_noise_images} shows an opportunity for a two- to four-fold speed-up in timesteps when correcting for the high number of pure Gaussian noise images alone.